Asfand-Yar-dev/AI-Web-Based-Mock-Interview-System/README.md

-# Intervexa — AI & Premium Live Mock Interview System
+# Intervexa — AI Powered Mock Interview System

 **Intervexa** is a state-of-the-art, AI-powered and human-led mock interview platform designed to help job seekers practice, evaluate, and master technical and behavioral interviews.